2008 Alabama Crimson Tide football team: LSU

 Early in the third quarter, Alabama regained the lead 21–14 on a three-yard Glen Coffee touchdown run.
 Both offenses again began to struggle, as Alabama punted on their next two possessions.
 Early in the first quarter, LSU put together a long possession which ran more than six minutes off the game clock.
 Charles Scott ran for his second touchdown of the game as the Tigers tied the game at 21–21 with 6:12 left on the clock.
 With 1:58 left in the game, Alabama received the ball on their own 41-yard line following another LSU punt.
 Glen Coffee and the offense steadily moved the ball downfield to the LSU eleven-yard line.
 With several seconds left on the clock, Alabama lined up for a game-winning, 29-yard field goal from Leigh Tiffin.
 However, Tiffin missed his second field goal of the game when Ricky Jean-Francois blocked the field goal, sending the game into overtime.

 Alabama won the overtime coin toss, choosing to play on defense first.
 On their first possession, Charles Scott of LSU ran for a 5-yard gain.
 Richard Murphy rushed for a loss of one on the following play, as Alabama linebacker Rolando McClain stopped him short of the line of scrimmage.
 On third down, Jarrett Lee threw his fourth interception of the game when Rashad Johnson again intercepted a pass.
 The interception ended LSU's first overtime possession, giving the ball to Alabama.
 The Tide offense came out throwing, as John Parker Wilson completed a 23-yard strike to Julio Jones, moving the ball to the two-yard line of LSU.
-After a short rush by Glen Coffee, Wilson jumped over a pile of players to get his second rushing touchdown, and preserve Alabama's unblemished record.
+After a short rush by Glen Coffee, Wilson plunged through a pile of players to get his second rushing touchdown, and preserve Alabama's unblemished record.
 With the win, the Crimson Tide clinched the SEC West Division, and a spot in the 2008 SEC Championship Game, and improved Alabama's all-time record against the Tigers to 44–23–5.